cuulee/Weather-deploy-tutorial/README.md

 >Let Semaphore access: Select: All repos

->You'll be redirected to OAuth screen, click "Authorize application"
+>You'll be redirected to typical OAuth screen, click "Authorize application"

 >Select repository.
 Select repo for deploy from the list of all repos.